AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/index.md

 The methods defined in the [communication API reference](./communication/) are used to expose and use the API proxies between the iframe and script environments of your add-on.
 Start with the [communication reference](./communication/) to learn more about how to expose APIs and use them from either environment.

-### Script entry point
+### Document sandbox entry point

-To use the document sandbox APIs in your add-on, start by defining a new `script` entry point in your `manifest.json` file with the value set to the name of the file containing the JavaScript code you're using with the document sandbox APIs:
+To use the document sandbox APIs in your add-on, start by defining a new `documentSandbox` entry point in your `manifest.json` file with the value set to the name of the file containing the JavaScript code you're using with the document sandbox APIs:

 ```json
     "entryPoints": [